IMNearth/UIHawk/README.md

 ## 📣 Update

-- **[2024-08-30]** We have our paper online, you can access the [preprint](https://www.preprints.org/manuscript/202408.2137/v1) or directly get the PDF by clicking [here](https://github.com/IMNearth/UIHawk/tree/main/assets/UIHawk_preprint.pdf) !
+- **[2024-08-30]** We have our paper online, you can access the [preprint](https://www.preprints.org/manuscript/202408.2137/v1) or directly get the PDF at [here](https://github.com/IMNearth/UIHawk/tree/main/assets/UIHawk_preprint.pdf) !

 ## Model Architecture

 UI-Hawk is a MLLM-based GUI agent equipped with screen stream understanding capabilities.
 It is built upon [TextHawk](https://github.com/yuyq96/TextHawk).
 To harness the screen sequences, UI-Hawk incorporates a history-aware visual encoder, which explicitly models the temporal dependencies of images via scalable position embeddings.
 We utilize an efficient resampler with a compression ratio of 16, enabling UI-Hawk to handle multiple steps of history screens.
 This meticulous architecture design empowers UI-Hawk to effectively perceive the fine-grained details involved in the entire navigation process.

 <div align="center">
     <img src=assets/uihawk_arch.png width=80% />